Tahboub Al-Marwani

+Tahboub Al-Marwani in Hebron

+Tahboub Al-Marwani (آل طهبوب المرواني), also known simply as Tahboub or Al-Marwani, is a prominent Palestinian family of notables in the city of Hebron, Palestine and Jordan.
+The family claims Umayyad and Qurayshite descent through the Andalusian branch of the Marwanids.

 History and Origins

-The Tahboub family is mentioned to be descendants of the Umayyads from the Bani Marwan clan, and are considered cousins of the Al-Zaro Al-Marwani family.
+The Tahboub family is mentioned to be descendants of the Umayyads from the Marwanids, and are considered cousins of the Al-Zaro Al-Marwani family.
 Their lineage and origins are in the city of Hebron, but their roots trace back to al-Andalus.

 The Tahboub family is descended from Khayr al-Din al-Marwani which returned from Andalusia to Palestine and settled in Hebron with his brother Shihab al-Din al-Marwani.
 Another brother, Muhammad, died at sea while returning from Andalusia.
 Their cousin, Shams al-Din Abu al-Barakat al-Marwani, the ancestor of the Al-Zaro Al-Marwani family, also migrated with them to the Levant establishing himself in Hebron as well.